RahulJain75/Invoice-generator-app/Implementation_Journal.md

 1. **Company Logo:** Enhances the app's visual identity and professional appeal.
 2. **Add Item Button:** Provides functionality for users to add new items dynamically.
 3. **SGST Option:** Facilitates accurate tax calculation, aligning the app with user requirements and compliance.
+4. **CGST Option:** Facilitates accurate tax calculation, aligning the app with user requirements and compliance.

 ---